What is our relationship to nature?

-Our Back To Earth project line up focuses on our society's connection with nature, specifically, with the soil.
 Soils represent the world's largest terrestrial organic carbon reservoir.
 We're primarily concerned with the Soil Organic Carbon (SOC), which is the carbon that remains in the soil after partial decomposition of any material produced by living organism and an essential component to ensure soil health, fertility and food production.

 While by-in-large ignored, the damage to the world's soil has been tremendous, with significant SOC decline across countries and continents.
 Land-use change and management practices such as excessive irrigation, excess use of fertilisers and leaving the soil bare has led to us turning soil into sand.
 The lowered nourishment levels of food is the direct result of our mismanagement of the way we handle our soil through current agricultural practices.